Draft Beer Systems

 Beer Clean Glasses

-A beer clean glass is like a good friend to your beer.
-It forms a proper foam head, allows lacing during consumption, and has no bubbles stuck to the side, preserving the beer’s carbonation and flavor.
+A clean beer glass is like a good friend to your beer.
+It forms a proper foam head, allows lacing during consumption, and has no bubbles stuck to the side, preserving the beer's carbonation and flavor.

-Achieving beer clean glasses involves:
+Achieving clean beer glasses involves:

 • Using appropriate cleaning agents